Partial fraction decompositions on hyperplane arrangements: The braid arrangement

 For each flat of $\mathcal{B}_r$, one may therefore associate a partition $\lambda\vdash r$, i.e., a tuple $\lambda=(\lambda_1,\ldots,\lambda_r)$ where $\lambda_1+\cdots+\lambda_r=r$ and $\lambda_1\geq\cdots\lambda_r\geq 0$.
 Then, for a flat associated with the partition $\lambda$, the number of hyperplanes contained in the flat is given by:

 Table~\ref{table: partitions of braid arrangement} summarizes the flats and their associated partitions for $\mathcal{B}_5$.

 \begin{example} Let $r=5$ and $d=8$, and consider the braid arrangement $\mathcal{B}_5$.
 There are $n=\binom{5}{2}=10$ linear forms in our arrangement $L$.
-Then Corollary~\ref{cor:flats-pri-decomp} gives a primary decomposition of $I_{L,d}$ as an intersection of the following kinds of ideals: \begin{itemize} \item the homogeneous maximal ideal $\frakm$ to the power of $d=8$, corresponding to the single flat associated with $(5)$; \item five ideals, each to the power of $4$, corresponding to flats associated with $(4,1)$; \item ten ideals, each to the power of $2$, corresponding to flats associated with $(3,2)$; \item ten ideals, each to the power of $1$, corresponding to flats associated with $(3,1,1)$. \end{itemize} \end{example}
+Then Theorem~\ref{thm:flats-pri-decomp} gives a primary decomposition of $I_{L,d}$ as an intersection of the following kinds of ideals: \begin{itemize} \item the homogeneous maximal ideal $\frakm$ to the power of $d=8$, corresponding to the single flat associated with $(5)$; \item five ideals, each to the power of $4$, corresponding to flats associated with $(4,1)$; \item ten ideals, each to the power of $2$, corresponding to flats associated with $(3,2)$; \item ten ideals, each to the power of $1$, corresponding to flats associated with $(3,1,1)$. \end{itemize} \end{example}

 One may notice from Table~\ref{table: partitions of braid arrangement} and Example~\ref{eg:braid5} that if $\lambda\succeq\mu$ under the dominance order on partitions (recall that $\lambda\succeq\mu$ under the \emph{dominance order} if and only if $\lambda_1+\cdots+\lambda_i\geq\mu_1+\cdots+\mu_i$ for all $i\in[r]$), then the size of a flat associated with $\lambda$ is larger than that of $\mu$.
-The following result shows that this holds more generally, thus showing that the set of partitions associated with flats appearing in our primary decomposition (Corollary~\ref{cor:flats-pri-decomp}) is a filter in the poset of partitions.
+The following result shows that this holds more generally, thus showing that the set of partitions associated with flats appearing in the primary decomposition of Theorem~\ref{thm:flats-pri-decomp} is a filter in the poset of partitions.

 \begin{proposition} Suppose $\lambda,\mu\vdash r$ be partitions, with $\lambda\succeq\mu$ under the dominance order.
 Then $|S_\lambda|\geq |S_\mu|$, where $S_\lambda$ (resp. $S_\mu$) denotes any flat associated with $\lambda$ (resp. $\mu$).
-In particular, if flats corresponding to the partition $\mu$ appear in the primary decomposition of Corollary~\ref{cor:flats-pri-decomp}, then so do flats corresponding to the partition $\lambda$. \end{proposition}
+In particular, if flats corresponding to the partition $\mu$ appear in the primary decomposition of Theorem~\ref{thm:flats-pri-decomp}, then so do flats corresponding to the partition $\lambda$. \end{proposition}

 \begin{proof} Let $\lambda=(\lambda_1,\ldots,\lambda_r)$ and $\mu=(\mu_1,\ldots,\mu_r)$, with $\lambda_i,\mu_i\geq 0$ for all $i$.
 It suffices to assume that $\lambda\succeq\mu$ is a cover relation.
 By \cite[Proposition 2.3]{Bry}, this implies that there exists $i,j\in [r]$ with $i<j$ such that $\lambda_i=\mu_i+1$, $\lambda_j=\mu_j-1$, $\lambda_i-\lambda_j\geq 2$, and $\lambda_k=\mu_k$ for all $k\neq i,j$.
 Then $|S_\lambda|\geq |S_\mu|$ if and only if: